Your mobile military life may make health care support occupations an interesting career path to consider for reasons including the following:

 Health care support opportunities are available at hospitals, nursing homes, long-term care facilities and with individuals in private homes.
 You may also find opportunities through a temporary or placement agency, particularly when you are new to an area.

-Check for positions with Military Spouse Employment Partnership organizations interested in hiring military spouses including the following:
+Check for positions with Military Spouse Employment Partnership companies and organizations committed to hiring military spouses, which may include the following:

 Professional organizations and networking

 Consider joining a professional organization in your chosen field to gain a better understanding of current industry practices and policies and possibly continue your education through workshops and conferences.
 Networking with other professionals in your industry may help you find the connections you need to obtain an interview at your new location.

 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.
 Joining an association can assist you in forming the network connections you may need to find employment.